Greening the TDB2B

 Here are some of our goals for this year’s race:

 Recycling and composting from start to finish.
-Our goal for 2017 is to strive to continue to improve our waste diversion by recycling and composting over 90% of the waste produced by the race.
+Our goal for 2018 is to continue to improve our waste diversion by recycling and composting over 90% of the waste produced by the race.
 To ensure we meet this goal, the TD Beach to Beacon 10K will have Green Team volunteers staffing the Recycling Stations at the start and finish.
 Our Green Team will be working to ensure the race recycles all plastic, cardboard and paper, and composts all food waste.
-The 24,000 paper cups used on the course will be recycled.
-Poland Spring plastic bottles handed out at the finish will be collected and redeemed with CLYNK, with the proceeds going to Let’s Go! , this year’s charity.
+Poland Spring plastic bottles handed out at the finish will be collected and redeemed with CLYNK, with the proceeds going to WinterKids, this year’s race charity.

 Recycling your old shoes with Nike’s reuse-a-shoe program.
 The Recycling your old shoes with Nike’s reuse-a-shoe program.
 The TD Beach to Beacon 10K encourages all runners to drop your old running shoes off at the Nike Reuse-a-Shoe box at the pre-race expo at Cape Elizabeth High School or at the Information Tent at the finish.
 Nike’s Reuse a Shoe program keeps the shoes out of landfill (they take hundreds of years to break down) and provides a second life for the materials in such things as playgrounds, basketball courts and tracks.
 It’s all part of Nike’s Considered Design Philosophy.
 Click here for more information.